Magnificat

 activity.

-Although today is a Wednesday, the great feast that we celebrate today beckons us to meditate upon the Joyful Mysteries of Our Lady's Most Holy Rosary.
+The great feast that we celebrate today beckons us to meditate upon the Joyful Mysteries of Our Lady's Most Holy Rosary.
 Indeed, we should try to pray all fifteen decades of the Rosary every day, should we not?
 And Saint Louis de Montfort, the great apostle of True Devotion to Mary, gave us a wonderful prayer with which to start the mystery of the Rosary that comprises today's glorious liturgical feast:

 We offer you, Lord Jesus, this second decade in honour of the Visitation of your holy Mother to her cousin Saint Elizabeth.
 Through this mystery and the intercession of Mary we ask for a perfect love of our neighbour. . . .